Aliases for H2AX Gene

 GeneCards Summary for H2AX Gene

 H2AX (H2A.X Variant Histone) is a Protein Coding gene.
 Diseases associated with H2AX include Nijmegen Breakage Syndrome and Ataxia-Telangiectasia.
-Among its related pathways are ATM Pathway and Signaling by GPCR.
-An important paralog of this gene is H2AC18.
+Among its related pathways are DNA Double-Strand Break Repair and Cellular Senescence (REACTOME).
+An important paralog of this gene is H2AC6.

 UniProtKB/Swiss-Prot Summary for H2AX Gene